Greif, Inc. (GEF) — Fair Value Analysis

 What is the bear case and bull case for GEF?

-The full Monte Carlo distribution, including specific bear (P10) and bull (P90) target prices and the probability of upside, is available when you sign up for a free FairCurve account.
-We do not provide specific dollar values for these scenarios publicly.
+The full Monte Carlo distribution, including specific bear-case (P10) and bull-case (P90) price targets and the probability of upside, is exclusively available to FairCurve account holders.

 How does FairCurve calculate GEF's fair value?